-For most parents, there’s nothing worse than hearing those words and during a pandemic, boredom is setting in with our kids quicker than usual.
-The cure for this common kid complaint is a visit to Buffalo Niagara, chock-full of kid tested and kid approved activities.
-Whether you call Buffalo home or it’s your next checkmark on the family travel bucket list, here’s a list of 13 things to keep the kiddies happy, engaged, SAFE and boredom-free.
+For most parents, hearing those words are like nails on a chalkboard and during a pandemic, boredom is setting in with our kids quicker than usual.
+Plus, if you endured February break at home with the kids for seven straight days, you won’t make that mistake again for Spring Break.
+As a parent, you may need the break even more than they do!
+So, the cure for this common kid complaint is a visit to Buffalo, chock-full of kid-tested and kid-approved activities.
+Here’s a list of 11 things to keep the kiddies happy, engaged, SAFE and boredom-free.

 Buffalo Museum of Science, 1020 Humboldt Pkwy, Buffalo